meehirmhatrepy/Ensemble-Deep-Learning-Environmental-Sound-Classification/README.md

-# ESC-50-DeepLearning
+# Ensemble-Deep Learning Environmental Sound Classification

 ## Overview
-This repository contains a Jupyter Notebook (`esc-50-deep-learning.ipynb`) that demonstrates the process of training deep learning models for audio classification using the ESC-50 dataset.
+This repository contains a Jupyter Notebook (`ESC-50-with-Augmentation.ipynb`) that demonstrates the process of training deep learning models for audio classification using the ESC-50 dataset.
 The ESC-50 dataset consists of 2000 environmental audio recordings categorized into 50 different classes.
-The notebook covers data preprocessing, model building, training, evaluation, and model comparison.
+The notebook covers data preprocessing, data augmentation, model building, training, evaluation, and comparison.

 ## Dataset
 To run the notebook successfully, you will need to download the ESC-50 dataset from the official repository: [ESC-50 Dataset](https://github.com/karolpiczak/ESC-50).
 Make sure to set the dataset path variable within the code to the location where you have stored the dataset on your local machine.